Free Shipping on orders over $100

 While THC is probably the best-known active compound in cannabis, the plant produces many other cannabinoids, including CBD.

 THC binds to cannabinoid receptors in the brain, producing the psychoactive effects associated with marijuana use.
 On the other hand, CBD does not bind as powerfully to these receptors.
 Instead, it interacts with different receptors in the body, providing many other potential health benefits.
-Additionally, CBD is thought to counteract some of the adverse effects of THC, such as anxiety and temporary memory impairment.
+Additionally, CBD is thought to counteract some of the adverse effects of THC, such as racing thoughts and temporary memory impairment.

-Final Thoughts: What Is Delta-9?
+Final Thoughts: What Is Delta 9?

 Delta-9 THC is the active ingredient in cannabis.
 It’s the part of the plant that gets you high.
 However, delta-9 THC is also found in minimal amounts in hemp plants.
 When hemp was legalized in 2018, the Farm Bill created a grey area for delta-9 THC products.
 Technically, any hemp product that contains less than 0.3% Delta-9 THC is considered legal under federal law.
 However, state laws vary, and some states have stricter regulations.
 So, the best way to ensure that you are buying a legal product is to check the labels and make sure that the product contains less than 0.3% delta-9 THC from hemp plants.